Aboriginal and Torres Strait Islander people are advised that this page may contain the images, names and words of people who are now deceased.

 The gallery spreads over two rooms in the 1860s era Farmers Inn building and has been fitted with professional lighting and gallery hanging systems.

 History has it that ‘Kew-Y-Ahn’ was the first word spoken by Aboriginal people to European explorers as they arrived in the Hartley area.
 The name was chosen in consultation with Mingaan Aboriginal Corporation.

 Visit the gallery

-Kew-Y-Ahn Aboriginal Gallery is in the Farmers Inn (NPWS Hartley Visitor Centre) building, old Bathurst Road, off the Great Western Highway at Hartley.
+Kew-Y-Ahn Aboriginal Gallery is in the NPWS Hartley Visitor Centre building, 51 Old Great Western Highway (just off the Great Western Highway) at Hartley.

 Call Hartley Visitor Centre directly on 02 6355 2117.

 The gallery is open 10am to 4pm Tuesday to Sunday (closed for lunch 1-2pm).
 Closed Mondays, Christmas Eve and Christmas Day.

 More about Hartley Historic Site